AhmadRafiee/DevOps_Certification/kubernetes/cluster-setup/multi-node/kubespray/ReadMe.md

 Nodes will be rebooted when there are package upgrades (system_upgrade_reboot: on-upgrade).
 This can be changed to always or never.

 **Note:** Downloads will happen twice unless system_upgrade_reboot is never.

-todo:
-- arvan cdn for api-server
-- arvan cdn for ingress 80 and 443
--